shannonasmith/HP-Omen-PC-Troubleshooting/README.md

 The POST-loop behavior initially appeared consistent with a possible **failing CMOS battery** or another firmware-level hardware problem.

 A system repeatedly failing during startup can make a CMOS or motherboard problem seem like a reasonable first hypothesis.
+On this particular system, replacing the CMOS battery would also have required removing the graphics card mount to access it — a genuinely tedious job worth avoiding if the evidence didn't actually support it.

 However, the symptoms did not provide enough evidence to justify replacing hardware.